hotkeymuc/haul3/README.md

 This project is in no way intended for any productive use.
 It's food for thought.
 An elaborate toy.
 Art and fart.

-Have fun with it and don't hurt your brain.
+Have fun with it and compile responsibly.

 //HotKey